Hello, I’m Dr. Attie (She/They)

 Originally from Arizona, I now live on the unceded lands of the Ute, Shoshone, Paiute, and Goshute people, also known as Salt Lake City.
 I moved here after completing my doctorate at the National University of Natural Medicine in Portland, Oregon.
 I’m a daughter, sister, cousin, auntie, dog lady, dancer, world traveler, empath and friend.

-With a background in naturopathic medicine, midwifery, bodywork, herbalism, homeopathy, and social science—and decades of humanitarian service—I bring gentleness, spice, and a keen eye for context.
+With a background in naturopathic medicine, midwifery, bodywork, herbalism, homeopathy, social science and humanitarian service, I bring gentleness, spice, and a keen eye for context.
 I curate an environment that allows people to arrive just as they are—tender, unraveling, blooming, or what some might call a hot mess.
-Tears, cursing, creative blocks, the best day ever— all are welcome here.
+Tears, cursing, creative blocks or the best day ever are all welcome here.

 Outside the treatment room, my life is artful, intimate, and nerdy-curious.
-You might find me painting, sipping a latté, reading, at a soccer match, or hiking with my dog bestie, Griffin.
+You might find me painting, sipping a latté, reading, at a soccer match, or hiking with my dog, Griffin.

 I’m a second-generation Filipina-American of Indigenous Filipino, Irish Catholic, Austrian Jewish, and Spanish ancestry.
 This informs who I am, and what I bring to the treatment room.
 My maternal great-grandmother passed down generations of traditional midwifery wisdom.
 My paternal grandmother passed down her intellectual curiosity and the way she could become completely absorbed in music.

-I understand the true meaning of the erotic as the intangible muse—found in those everyday glimmers when I’m slow enough to see them.
+I understand the true meaning of the erotic as the intangible muse, found in those everyday glimmers when I’m slow enough to see them.
 A sidewalk flower, a steamy cup of oolong, the scent of chaparral after monsoons—each of these is a portal, a ritual.
-When we inhabit our bodies with softness, pleasure, and the expansion of our lungs, we align with who we truly are.
+When we inhabit our bodies, we align with who we truly are.

 📜 Training & Credentials